Dharun-Git-Hub/MoviesNow/README.md

 # MoviesNow

-  ### An Online Movies Booking Platform can have an Admin Panel too.
+  ### An Online Movies Booking Platform has an Admin Panel too.
 Using this application, an Admin can create, release Movies to created Theatres.

   ### It also has a Real-Time Seat Booking Slots which will be useful for the Real-World Scenarios like, Real-Time Locking and Booked seats update features using Real-Time WebSocket connections.